close

 Duty, Honor, Country (excerpt)

-by General Douglas MacArthur
+by General Douglas MacArthur on May 12, 1962

 You are the leaven which binds together the entire fabric of our national system of defense.
 From your ranks come the great captains who hold the nations destiny in their hands the moment the war tocsin sounds.
 The Long Gray Line has never failed us.
 Were you to do so, a million ghosts in olive drab, in brown khaki, in blue and gray, would rise from their white crosses thundering those magic words: Duty, Honor, Country.